openshift-psap/dgx-blogpost/DGX-A100_GPU-Operator_testing/blogpost.md

 _By Kevin Pouget_

-In this blog post, part of a series on the NVIDIA DGX A100 support on OpenShift, we present the functional and performance assessement we performed to validate the behavior of the DGX A100 8x A100 GPUs.
+In this blog post, part of a series on the NVIDIA DGX A100 support on OpenShift, we present the functional and performance assessment we performed to validate the behavior of the DGX A100 8x A100 GPUs.
 This study was performed on OpenShift 4.9 with the GPU computing stack deployed by the NVIDIA GPU Operator v1.9.
 It is a follow-up on our